suediedev/flash-attention-prebuild-wheels/README.md

 flash_attn-2.6.3+cu124torch2.5-cp312-cp312-linux_x86_64.whl
 ```

-2. Find the corresponding version of a wheel from the below table and [releases](https://github.com/mjun0812/flash-attention-prebuild-wheels/releases)
+2. Find the corresponding version of a wheel from the below [Package section](#packages) and [releases](https://github.com/mjun0812/flash-attention-prebuild-wheels/releases)

 3. Direct Install or Download and Local Install